vrugtehagel/stateify/README.md

 <a name="special-methods"></a>
 ## Special methods

-These are utility methods any state variable has, that are not actually methods of the value they hold.
+These are utility methods any state variable has, that are not actually methods of their value.

 <a name="special-methods-get"></a>
 ### `get`